joky27/certificates/readme.md

 ### Crawling
 1.using Zmap to save ips(listening to port 443) in csv format
+   - max-targets:the number of ips you want to collect
+   - output-file: the certificates to download
 ```sh
 $ apt install zmap
 $ zmap --bandwidth=10M --target-port=443 --max-targets=1000 --output-file=ips.csv